fwolter/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 This binding integrates with [Lutron](https://www.lutron.com) lighting control and home automation systems.
 It contains support for four different types of Lutron systems via different bridge things:

-* RadioRA 2, HomeWorks QS, Caseta, RA2 Select, and other current systems that can be controlled via Lutron Integration Protocol (LIP) or LEAP
+* RadioRA 2, HomeWorks QS, Caseta, RA2 Select, and other current systems that can be controlled via Lutron Integration Protocol (LIP) or Lutron Extensible Application Protocol (LEAP)
 * The original RadioRA system, referred to here as RadioRA Classic
 * Legacy HomeWorks RS232 Processors
 * Grafik Eye 3x/4x systems with GRX-PRG or GRX-CI-PRG control interfaces